premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 - Mutable objects value can be changed.
 StringBuilder and StringBuffer are the examples of the mutable objects.

-- mmutable objects value can not be changed once created.
+- mmutable objects value cannot be changed once created.
 String is an immutable class in java.

  </blockquote>